anod/prolog-game-cars/README.md

 # The Cars

-This is study project for course "Programming Languages" @ Afeka College of Engineering Game with map of city, random roads, AI and User driven cars and traffic lights.
+This is study project for course "Programming Languages" @ Afeka College of Engineering.

+Game with map of city, random roads, AI and User driven cars and traffic lights.

-User need to reach destination with minimum time.
+Main goal: The player should reach destination for the minimum time.

 ## Highlights